 Safety issues concerning data haunt many fields of business.
 In this area, prevention seems to be the best cure.
 Though data security can be approached in various ways, it’s vital to ensure that access to your app analytics data is highly restricted.

-If your choose a reliable vendor for your app analytics software, you can rest assured that your data is thoroughly protected.
+If you choose a reliable vendor for your app analytics software, you can rest assured that your data is thoroughly protected.
 Wondering how can you accomplish that?
-Have a look at the Piwik PRO approach.

 Finally, you can take advantage of Audit Logs.
 These provide you with detailed logs of all activities happening on your platform.
 They let you closely monitor and review: